manymoments/manymoments.github.io/_posts/2020-03-03-range-proofs-from-polynomial-commitments-reexplained.md

     + Quotients in proofs for $g$ have degree $n$
     - Quotient in proof for $\hat{w}$ has degree $2n$

-For the verifier, it has to:
+The verifier has to compute the following:

  - Reconstruct a commitment to $\hat{w}(X)$
     + Two exponentiations
  - Verify the three evaluation proofs
     + 6 pairings (can batch)
  - Carry out the operations in Equations \ref{eq:wrho-start} to \ref{eq:wrho-end} to check $w(\rho)=0$
     - Several field operations (cheap)

 ## A few notes